Anwar M. El-Khalil

-Anwar M. El-Khalil (born 9 March 1938) is a Druze Lebanese politician and former member of the Lebanese Parliament representing the Marjeyoun-Hasbaya district.
+Anwar M. El-Khalil (born 9 March 1938) is a Lebanese politician and former member of the Lebanese Parliament representing the Marjeyoun-Hasbaya district.

 Early life and education

-Anwar M. El-Khalil was born on 9 March 1938 in Lagos, Nigeria.
+Anwar M. El-Khalil was born on 9 March 1938 in Lagos, Nigeria to a Druze family.
 He graduated from the International College-IC (Secondary School-1953) and from the American University of Beirut (1956).
 He got post graduate studies in London, UCL (1959) and a Barrister-at-Law – Member of the Honorable Society of the Middle Temple – London.